image 3

 When I saw a newspaper ad for a painting class (Donna Dewberry One Stroke) I signed up.
 Our wonderful art teacher Karen taught us how to deconstruct a flower to paint it – the process clicked and I started to love painting flowers.
 As a gardener, these two activities went hand in hand.

 Once I finished the class I started painting and giving away bookmarks by the dozens and a friend suggested I start selling them.
 Then came the slates which came from our church (the roof was being replaced).
-The following year in 2006 I started participating in craft fairs and this gave me the confidence to experiment with more craft painting to include wine glasses, all types of glassware and vases, clay garden pots and furniture.
+The following year in 2006 I started participating in craft fairs and this gave me the confidence to experiment with more craft painting to include wine glasses, all types of glassware and vases, clay garden pots, lighted bottles turned into lamps and furniture.

 I have now circled back to craft painting and am enjoying how much fun it is to embellish each piece for others to enjoy.
-It’s exciting to take a plain wine glass or clay pot and transform it into a beautiful piece of art.
+It’s exciting to take a plain wine glass or clay pot, or a bottle, hand paint it and transform it into a lamp, and create a lovely piece of art.